 - Making false or misleading statements to anyone, including but not limited to the external or internal auditors, consultants of the Company or Regulator, is a criminal offence which may result in severe penalties.

-- Submission of reports, data, and information to internal and external/public shall be in accordance with the applicable regulations.
+- All information and reports submitted to regulators and public must be in accordance with the applicable regulations.

 C. Company Identity

-- The Company Identity, including and not limited to the Company's name, logo, brand and other intellectual property rights, are wholly owned by the Company.
+- Company Identity, including and not limited to any other Company's name, logo, brand and other intellectual property rights, is wholly owned by the Company.

-- Usage of the Company Identity should comply with applicable provisions concerning copyrights, trademarks, publicity rights and Company policy.
+- Usage of Corporate Identity should comply with applicable provisions concerning copyrights, trademarks, publicity rights and Company policy.

 D. Social Media Usage

-- Management and Employees shall not publish and/or declare any material in social media on behalf of the Company and/or represent the Company, unless specifically authorized by the Company and /or based on Company directives.
+- Management and Employee shall not publish and or declare any material in social media on behalf of the Company and/or represent the Company, unless specifically authorized by the Company and /or based on Company directives.